Welcome to PADs for Parkinson's

 See how PADs is making an impact

-The PADs program has been covered extensively in the media by King-5 and NBC affiliates, Parkinson’s Life, The American Parkinson’s Disease Association, Good News Network, and local San Juan Island media.
+The PADs program has been covered extensively in the media by KIRO 7 news and CBS affiliates, along with King-5 and NBC affiliates, Parkinson’s Life, The American Parkinson’s Disease Association, Good News Network, and local San Juan Island media.
 And now you have heard of us too!
 Thank you for your interest in PADs.
-If you would like to receive regular updates on PADs, be sure to sign up for our newsletter, and like us on Facebook.